joinednode/joinednode-blog/_posts/2015-10-27-sending-an-sms-with-twilio-joined-node.md

 2. `TWILIO_ACCOUNT_SID` => `YOUR-TWILIO-ACCOUNT-SID`
 3. `TWILIO_NUMBER` => `A-NUMBER-FROM-YOUR-TWILIO-ACCOUNT`

-These variables will be encrypted when you save, and only viewable either from your Task itself or when you edit it
+These variables will be encrypted when you save, and only viewable either from your Recipe itself or when you edit it

 Replace `YOUR-TWILIO-TOKEN` with your Twilio Account Token, `YOUR-TWILIO-ACCOUNT-SID` with your Twilio Account SID, and `A-NUMBER-FROM-YOUR-TWILIO-ACCOUNT` with a phone number from your Twilio account.

-Now, let's create our Task:
+Now, let's create our Recipe:

 ```js
 var twilio = require('twilio');